 - The eruption of Mount Tambora in 1815, created global climate anomalies which were known as “year without a Summer” due to the effect on North American and European weather.

-- The volcanic eruption has also created some important economic resources as they containing valuable mineral resources, Basalt rich volcanic soils that are most fertile, geothermal heat, metallic ores, etc.
+- The volcanic eruption has also created some important economic resources as they contain valuable mineral resources, Basalt rich volcanic soils that are most fertile, geothermal heat, metallic ores, etc.

 - Industrial materials like building stones, sulfur, pumice, slate, dykes are very useful volcanic eruption materials.

-- Many ornamentals stones, precious gems having volcanic origin.
+- Many ornamentals stones and precious gems have a volcanic origin.